ng-Classic/ng-classic/devtools/DEVELOPING.md

 ng serve
 ```

 This would start a development server that you can access on <http://localhost:4200>.
-In development, Angular ClassicDevTools uses a "development shell."
+In development, Angular Classic DevTools uses a "development shell."
 This is different from "chrome shell" in a way, that it runs the user's app in an iframe.
 DevTools then communicate with the user's app via message passing.

 ## Building the extension

-To build the Angular ClassicDevTools Chrome extension run:
+To build the Angular Classic DevTools Chrome extension run:

 ```
 npm run release